 A fire in 1974 severely damaged the house, which was renovated to its former glory in 1996.

-Even so, the house is not quite the same as it was in its heyday.
-Today, the interior is a popular wedding destination and there are many craft shops and other retailers within the space.
+Even so, it is not quite the same as it was in its heyday.
+Today, the interior is a popular wedding fair destination and there are many craft shops and other retailers within the space.

 The gardens are what many people come to see.

-Their development is thanks to Mervyn Wingfield, the 7th Viscount Powerscourt, who after visiting Versailles, the Schönbrunn Palace near Vienna, and the Schwetzingen Castle in Germany wanted to replicate some of those features in his County Wicklow estate.
+Their development was made possible thanks to Mervyn Wingfield, the 7th Viscount Powerscourt, who after visiting Versailles, the Schönbrunn Palace near Vienna, and the Schwetzingen Castle in Germany wanted to replicate some of those features in his County Wicklow estate.

-Completion of the vast gardens took 150 years to complete.
+Completion of the vast gardens took 150 years.

 Beyond the gardens is the Powerscourt Waterfall.
 While most tourism brochures claim that this is Ireland’s tallest, the Devil’s Chimney in County Sligo holds that honor.